Chapter 6:

 "I guess you should up your game, then."

 While Riku was insinuating far more than he should have, Sota couldn't pretend he wasn't bringing up valid points.
-Even one month after the tournament, they still didn't seem to run out of things to talk about.
+It had been a full month since the tournament, but they still didn't seem to run out of things to talk about.
 This was also the first time in a long time he had looked forward to doing anything, let alone a physical activity like martial arts.

-"I'll remind you she's sixteen," Sota noted.
+"I'll remind you she's in high school," Sota noted.
 "I'm going to be turning twenty in a couple of months.
-You're certainly not going to convince me that getting in a relationship with a minor is a good idea."
+You're certainly not going to convince me that having feelings for a high schooler would be a good idea."

 "I'm not suggesting you do anything stupid," Riku replied with a rare moment of seriousness.
 "Just make sure you're not lying to yourself about how you feel."